 One of the main factors being the child’s education.
 They are not self supportive while studying and not getting any income.

-The legal minimum age where child support can stop being paid is 16 years old in some countries and 18 in others, however many parents pay until a child is 19 years old and some even when children are into their twenties.
+The legal minimum age where child support can stop being paid is 16 years old in some countries and 18 in others.
+However many parents pay until a child is 19 years old and some even when children are into their twenties.

-Due to the worldwide economic climate being experienced many people are looking for ways to cut costs and save money on a monthly basis.
-Many parents feel that they can cut their child maintenance payments or stop paying all together.
+Due to the worldwide economic climate many people are looking for ways to cut costs.
+Trying to save money on a monthly basis.
+Many parents feel that they can cut their child maintenance payments.
+Or even stop paying all together.
 Which is often unfair on both the person who has custody and the children themselves.

 Feel free to browse this site for more articles and assistance on child maintenance support.
 You will find useful information for parents who are going through divorce, divorced or never married.